-Biden interviews at least two Supreme Court contenders as announcement nears
+Biden interviews at least three Supreme Court contenders as announcement nears

 Biden’s vow to nominate the first Black woman to the Supreme Court would fulfill a promise he made as a candidate.
 He has vetted at least three candidates for the seat and considered several others, according to people familiar with the process.

 Among them are Jackson, who was elevated to the U.S. Court of Appeals for the D.C.
-Circuit last year and is a former Breyer clerk; Childs, who has won praise from Republicans in her home state of South Carolina; and Leondra Kruger, a justice on the California Supreme Court who has represented the federal government before the Supreme Court and is also a former clerk there.
+Circuit last year and is a former Breyer clerk; Childs, who has won praise from Republicans in her home state of South Carolina; and Kruger, who has represented the federal government before the Supreme Court and is also a former clerk there.

 The president has said he will pick a nominee by the end of this month, giving him a week to meet the deadline he announced publicly at a difficult moment in his presidency.
 He is also navigating a growing crisis in Ukraine, the complex politics of the pandemic and other challenges.
 His approval rating is mired in negative territory, and his party is bracing for a backlash in the midterm elections.